“TCL's 8-Series dazzles and delights with every scene.”

 I don’t usually advocate in favor of first-generation technology, but I am having a tough time coming up with a legitimate reason not to in this case.
 I suppose the one reservation I have is that I’ve seen variable panel quality with TCL, even with its previously top-tier 6-Series TVs.
 Some of them had what we call “dirty screen effect.”
 Large swaths of color can reveal inconsistencies in the LCD panel, which appear as blotches.

 I can’t comment on how consistent the 8-Series quality will be in the long run.
-All I can say is that the review sample TCL sent me looks rock solid after a quick firmware update which took care of some over-brightening of HDR highlights, and a tendency to ramp down from dark grey to black a little too quickly.
+All I can say is that the review sample TCL sent me looks rock solid after a quick firmware update which took care of some over-brightening of

 I tested the TCL 8-Series mini-LED exhaustively using the same test patterns and content with which I’ve tested every other TV this year, and it held its own with the best across color volume, motion resolution, brightness, and upscaling categories.
 If you want to see for yourself, just check out the video at the top of this review.
 You can see the rich color, the bright (but not too bright) highlights, and the deep, inky blacks.